 Hazardous waste will be stored outside and remain in safe, sealed containers.
 Any leaks or exposure of the hazardous waste must be reported to management immediately.
 Whilst there are no drains in the areas where hazardous substances and waste is stored, limiting the movement of any exposed or spilt hazardous waste will assist in the clean-up of the substance and prevent further Health and Safety issues.

-It is the aim of The Company to increase its recyclable materials and record the amounts produced to monitor environmental performance.
+It is the aim of Milestone to increase its recyclable materials and record the amounts produced to monitor environmental performance.
 Further guidance and notice shall be given in the implementation of any new measures introduced.

 The Duty of Care for Waste is dealt with under Part II of the Environmental Protection Act 1990.
 This concerns anyone who produces or imports, keeps or stores, transports, treats or disposes of waste.
-The duty holder, in this case The Company, is required to take all reasonable steps to keep waste safe.
-If waste is given to someone else, The Company must be sure they are authorised to take it and can transport, recycle or dispose of it safely.
+The duty holder, in this case, Milestone, is required to take all reasonable steps to keep waste safe.
+If waste is given to someone else, Milestone must be sure they are authorised to take it and can transport, recycle or dispose of it safely.
 The penalty for breach of this law is an unlimited fine.

-For The Company as the duty holder it means measures must be taken to stop the waste escaping from control and, as previously stated, store it safely and securely.
+For Milestone as the duty holder it means measures must be taken to stop the waste escaping from control and, as previously stated, store it safely and securely.
 This will prevent pollution or harming anyone and wildlife.

-As previously explained, if waste is given to someone else for transport or disposal, The Company must ensure they are authorised, accredited and reputable.
+As previously explained, if waste is given to someone else for transport or disposal, Milestone must ensure they are authorised, accredited, and reputable.
 A paper-trail for this is necessary to provide evidence of the collection.
 This is referred to as the Transfer Note.
-Information required for this includes what waste there is and how much, what sort of containers it is in, the time and date of transfer, where the transfer occurred, name and addresses of the parties involved in the transfer, whether the person transferring is producer or importer (The Company will be producer), if they are registered waste carriers and their Environment Agency certificate number, any Environmental Permits from either party noted.
+Information required for this includes what waste there is and how much, what sort of containers it is in, the time and date of transfer, where the transfer occurred, name and addresses of the parties involved in the transfer, whether the person transferring is producer or importer (Milestone will be producer), if they are registered waste carriers and their Environment Agency certificate number, any Environmental Permits from either party noted.
 Both parties must have copies of this.
 These details must be kept on file for two years.

 All hazardous substances are subject to the Control of Substances Hazardous to Health Regulations (COSHH) and the relevant information provided in the form of Material Safety Data Sheets (MSDS).
 COSHH and MSDS details can be obtained from the Health, Safety and Environmental Manager.